Irish Defence Forces cap badge: Irish Army

 In the Army, the badge is worn by all ranks on all head-dress.
 Enlisted and non-commissioned ranks wear a "Stay-Brite" anodised aluminium brass replica.
 Some enlisted ranks, particularly older soldiers, wear the original Brass Badge which, although no longer official issue, is considered a symbol of lengthy service.
 Commissioned Officers and Senior NCOs, such as Sergeant Major and Battalion/Regimental Quartermaster, wear a larger dark bronze version.
-This tradition is assumed to have begun on the death of Michael Collins during the Irish Civil War when officers dulled their badges with boot polish in Commemoration of the General.
+This tradition is assumed to have begun on the death of Michael Collins during the Irish Civil War, when officers dulled their badges with boot polish in commemoration of the general.
 The bronze badge was introduced in 1924.

 These two variations are worn by all ranks.
-However, on the Service Dress Uniform, the ranks of Colonel, Brigadier General, Major General and Lieutenant General and the Head Chaplain have a gold bullion version on a red cloth backing.
+However, on the Service Dress Uniform, the ranks of Colonel, Brigadier General, Major General and Lieutenant General – and the Head Chaplain – have a gold bullion version on a red cloth backing.
 The same version is worn on the Mess Dress Uniform peaked cap by all officers.

 Irish Naval Service

-In the Naval Service, the "Stay-Brite" version of the badge is worn by Seamen and Leading Seaman on their cap and on the operational beret.
+In the Naval Service, the "Stay-Brite" version of the badge is worn by Seamen and Leading Seaman on their caps and on the operational berets.

 Irish Air Corps

 The Air Corps previously wore army uniforms.
-On the introduction of a distinct blue Air Corps uniform in 1994, cloth cap badges were introduced for the forage caps and peaked caps; these have a smaller less detailed version of the badge embroidered into the design, which incorporates a phoenix.
+Upon the introduction of a distinct blue Air Corps uniform in 1994, cloth cap badges were introduced for the forage caps and peaked caps.
+These have a smaller and less-detailed version of the badge embroidered into the design, which incorporates a phoenix.